 Frugal innovation concerns the (re)development of products, services and systems for the lowest possible cost price, while retaining user quality.
 Frugal innovation can therefore make a substantial difference to the quality of life of consumers and producers at the lower levels of the socio-economic pyramid.
 This burgeoning innovation concept is also linked to issues of economic and ecological sustainability and social inclusion – not only in developing countries, but also in Europe.

 This minor introduces students from a range of degree programmes to the concept of frugal innovation, the underlying principle of ‘frugality’ and the applicability of the concept within the framework of the United Nations’ sustainable development objectives (SDGs).

 In addition to academic modules in the minor, students will:

 - attend (guest) lectures from experts from the business community, government bodies and NGOs

 - participate in a pressure cooker, during which students will work on a real-life case

 - integrate economic, sustainability and developmental perspectives

 - put their acquired expertise into practice during a field assignment (internship) abroad.
-During the 2018-2019 edition our students have gone to Uganda, Ghana, Surinam, Curacao and Cambodia.
+During the 2018-2019 edition our students have gone to Uganda, Ghana, Suriname, Curacao and Cambodia.
 During the 2019-2020 edition our students will go to Uganda, Kenya, Suriname and Malaysia.